 The state of Arizona is a member of SARA, and UAT is an approved SARA institution.
 This means UAT has reciprocity approval for distance education with other SARA approved states.
 This membership makes it possible for students to take online courses in other states.
 Students can rest assured their college meets SARA requirements for distance education.

 Distance Education students may submit non-instructional complaints to the Arizona SARA Council after the institution's internal and the Arizona State Board for Private Postsecondary Education's Grievance Processes have been completed.
 Complaints regarding student grades or student conduct violations may not be appealed to the AZ SARA Council.
+Complaints must be submitted within two years of the incident.
 Please refer to the Student Catalog under 'General Grievances' for full details on how to submit complaints.
 The Arizona State Board for Private Postsecondary Education’s grievance process can be found here: https://ppse.az.gov/resources/complaint-forms.
 The AZ SARA complaint process can be found here: https://azsara.arizona.edu/complaints.

 SARA is overseen by the National Council (NC-SARA) and administered by four regional education compacts.
 Arizona’s regional compact is the Western Interstate Commission of Higher Education (WICHE).